hardyrafael17/multitennantReservationSystem/DEVELOPMENT_GUIDE.md

 ## Code Style and Standards

 ### TypeScript/ESLint Configuration
 This project uses ESLint with TypeScript for code quality and consistency.
-Follow these rules:
+Follow these rules based on the actual `.eslintrc.js` configuration:

 #### Import/Export Style
 ```typescript